D-VR/ChestSort/README.md

+# Important

+This is a fork of the original ChestSort which strips out update checker functionality and the JeffLib library.
+This is because the original ChestSort Author shutdown his services, which the original code relied on to check for updates and to pull the JeffLib during compilation.
+The JeffLib replacements are probably feature incomplete, and may contain bugs.

+**My goal was to make the Plugin run/compilable for modern minecraft servers.**
+**I take no responsibility for any issues or data loss you experience by running this plugin.**

 # ChestSort

-1.8 to 1.19.3 compatible Minecraft-/Spigot-Plugin to allow automatic chest and inventory sorting.
+1.8 to 1.21.10 compatible Minecraft-/Spigot-Plugin to allow automatic chest and inventory sorting.

 ## Download & more information